ibm-cloud-docs/containers/cs_ingress_health.md

   ```
   {:screen}

-5. Optional: [Install the Prometheus agent](#prometheus-agent) to pick up the metrics produced by the exporter and make the metrics visible on a Prometheus dashboard.
+5. Optional: [Install the Prometheus agent](#prometheus-agent) to pick up the metrics that are produced by the exporter and make the metrics visible on a Prometheus dashboard.

 ### Installing the Prometheus agent Helm chart
 {: #prometheus-agent}

-After you install the [metrics exporter](#metrics-exporter), you can install the Prometheus agent Helm chart to pick up the metrics produced by the exporter and make the metrics visible on a Prometheus dashboard.
+After you install the [metrics exporter](#metrics-exporter), you can install the Prometheus agent Helm chart to pick up the metrics that are produced by the exporter and make the metrics visible on a Prometheus dashboard.
 {: shortdesc}

 1. Download the TAR file for the metrics exporter Helm chart from https://icr.io/helm/iks-charts/charts/ibmcloud-alb-metrics-exporter-1.0.7.tgz